Codecademy/docs/CONTRIBUTING.md

 - Keep your PRs byte-sized.
 No more than 3 new entries per PR!
 - All contributors must sign the Contributor License Agreement (CLA).
-- All required checks are expected to pass on each PR.
+- All required status checks are expected to pass in each PR.
 - We require one approval from one core team member for each PR.
 - Requested changes must be resolved before merging.
 - Your entry will be deployed shortly after it is merged!